mlcommons/mobile_app_open/mobile_back_litert/README.md

   `input_1 [-1,64,64,4]`), but rewriting `shape_signature` in all three so they report **0 dynamic tensors** changes nothing.

-  There are four blockers, not one, and `tools/sd_gpu/convert.py` fixes all four; see that directory's README for the details and the measurements.
+  There are five blockers, not one, and `tools/sd_gpu/convert.py` fixes all five; see that directory's README for the details and the measurements.
+Four of them stop the delegate taking the graph at all and are listed here; the fifth stops the memory option the delegate needs to fit on a phone, and is the shader bug further down.

   1. The graphs compute their shapes at run time (`SHAPE` -> `REDUCE_PROD`/`GATHER`/`PACK`/`BROADCAST_ARGS` -> `RESHAPE`/`BROADCAST_TO`),